gruntjs/grunt-docs/Getting-started.md

 Like most tasks, the [grunt-contrib-uglify] plugin's `uglify` task expects its configuration to be specified in a property of the same name.
 Here, the `banner` option is specified, along with a single uglify target named `build` that minifies a single source file to a single destination file.

-See the [[Configuring tasks]] guide for more task configuration examples.

 ```js
 // Project configuration.
 grunt.initConfig({